HUMAN RESOURCES FRAMEWORK POLICY

 The Company and the Group have the following instruments to achieve these objectives:

-a) Human resources policies: this Policy, the Recruitment and Selection Policy, the Equal Opportunity and Reconciliation Policy, the Occupational Safety and Health Policy, the Knowledge Management Policy and the Senior Management Remuneration Policy.
+a) Human resources policies: this Policy, the Recruitment and Selection Policy, the Knowledge Management Policy, the Equal Opportunity and Reconciliation Policy, the Occupational Safety and Health Risk Policy and the Senior Management Remuneration Policy.

 b) The Company's Human Resources Division, the main objective of which is to give consistency to the guidelines for the management and promotion of talent within the Group, bearing in mind the different social and labour circumstances of the territories in which it operates, and the human resources divisions at the various companies of which it is composed, which are responsible for implementing and monitoring human resources policies and strategies.
 To meet this objective, the Company's Human Resources Division may create specialised global committees in areas like the selection and hiring of professionals, training, remuneration systems and social-welfare benefits, which will act in coordination with any local committees that the human resources divisions of the country subholding companies decide to create.